 - Select More options Delete your Google Account.

 - Follow the instructions to delete your account.

 If you don't want to delete your entire Google Account, learn how to:

 Remove a Google Account from your device

 To remove an account from your device without deleting it, follow the instructions below.
-If you don’t see your device, visit the maker’s support site.
+If you don’t find your device, visit the maker’s support site.

 Recover your account

-If you changed your mind or accidentally deleted your account, you might be able to get it back.
+If you change your mind or accidentally deleted your account, you might be able to recover it within a certain amount of time.
 Learn how to recover your account.